-Nancy is a past president of Dance Masters of America, Inc. New York City Chapter #26, and a past national director of the National Miss Dance of America Scholarship Pageant.
+Nancy is a past president of Dance Masters of America, Inc. New York City Chapter #26 and a past national director of the National Miss Dance of America Scholarship Pageant.
 Nancy is also a member of the National Association of Professional Women.

 Nancy has been the proud recipient of the Woman of the Year Award 2018 (National Association of Professional Women), the Director’s Achievement Award (Young Americans Dance Festival), the Excellence in Dance Award (Dance Teacher Magazine), the Arts and Humanities Award (the Chamber of Commerce and Richard J. Productions) for bringing the arts to her community.
-She has also represented New Jersey and the United States at invitational festivals and performance tours of Europe and the United States, and at The New Jersey Performing Arts Center and Dance Excellence in California.
+She has also represented New Jersey and the United States at invitational festivals and performance tours of Europe and the United States at The New Jersey Performing Arts Center and Dance Excellence in California.

-Nancy also founded the New Jersey Foundation for Dance and Theatre Arts to bring dance and theater to the community, and to give performers a vehicle to advance their careers.
+Nancy founded the New Jersey Foundation for Dance and Theatre Arts to bring dance and theatre to the community while giving performers a vehicle to advance their careers.
 The Foundation has produced “The Nutcracker” annually, bringing dancers from major companies to perform with the American Youth Dance Company.
 These guest performers come from: the New York City Ballet, American Ballet Theatre, Dance Theatre of Harlem, The Pennsylvania Ballet, Broadway, and film.
-The Foundation has sponsored performances for arts education in area schools, and for special needs students.
-It has also helped raise money for numerous charities including: the Make-A-Wish Foundation, The United Way, The American Diabetes Association, Dancers Responding to AIDS, the Muscular Dystrophy Association, and the Hackensack Children’s Hospital.
-NJF has also produced area musical theater workshops as well as performances of “Carousel”, “The Odd Couple”, “You’re a Good Man, Charlie Brown”, “Steel Magnolias”, “Last of the Red Hot Lovers”, “All Shook Up”, “Prisoner of Second Avenue”, and “Grease”.
-A special scholarship program is being implemented into The Foundation to help students in need develop their careers for dance and theater arts.
+In addition, the Foundation has sponsored performances for arts education in local schools and students with special.
+It has also helped raise money for numerous charities, including the Make-A-Wish Foundation, The United Way, The American Diabetes Association, Dancers Responding to AIDS, the Muscular Dystrophy Association, and the Hackensack Children’s Hospital.